 The type and amount of food you get for a funeral reception will depend on financial considerations, the number of people, and the location of the event.
 Ideally, you want to keep food and drink options simple.
 If you choose to prepare food, our funeral specialists always recommend following a buffet-style menu setting that includes:

 - Brownie tray

 - Iced tea

 It will also depend on what time of day you plan for the funeral reception to take place.
 If you are planning a funeral reception for early afternoon after a morning service, serve lighter options than if planning a dinner reception after a late afternoon or early evening service.

 4. HOW CAN OTHERS HELP MAKE THINGS EASIER?

 After the death of a loved one, people usually say, “Please tell me if there’s anything I can do to help!”
 Take them up on this offer.
 Ask them to bring a covered dish or drinks, or help you with any of the other dozen tasks you’ll have to deal with.
 It will not only lift the burden on you but allow your friends and family to feel that they are helping in a time of need.

 Remember that this event is to help honor your lost loved one.
-People come from all over to share their sympathies.
-Set up a table in the front with photographs and memorabilia that remind everyone of their lost friend.
+People may come from all over the country to share their sympathies.
+Set up a table at the entrance to the funeral reception with photographs and memorabilia that remind everyone of their lost friend.
 Let people know that they can bring some pieces to add to the table.
 These pictures will be a great conversation starter and allow people to begin sharing their stories about the person you all loved.

 Sometimes, when the deceased has been cremated, the funeral reception might hold some ceremonies.
 Ceremonies can be anything the family chooses to honor their loved ones.
 Some of the most common funeral reception ceremonies to think about include: